-For beginners, however, it is not recommended, and the safer method is to create new volume, copy all the data from the old one, then detach and destroy the old one.
+Another method is to create a new volume, attach it to the VM, copy all the data from the old volume to the new one, check if the data is properly copied, then detach and delete the old one.
 Not all filesystems are resizable.

 You may use following guide to backup the volume: